The concept of luxury is changing. Members-only clubs show that luxury today means access, exchange and community

 Author: House of Eden

-A new generation of (club) hotels is revolutionizing the travel industry on a global level: Members-Only Clubs.
+A new generation of (club) hotels revolutionizes the Travel industry on a global level: Members-Only Clubs.
 Access here is only granted to those who qualify as members of the respected destinations.
 However, once you've done this, you can enjoy the benefits of membership worldwide.
 For example, the Soho House - one of the most renowned members-only clubs - has locations from Berlin to Hong Kong to Los Angeles.

 The reason for the boom in the travel concept is the increasing need to build profound relationships, to belong to a community and to consolidate them through extraordinary experiences.
-Although the clubs are in the high-end segment in terms of design and service and their exclusivity is also luxurious in the traditional sense, it is about a more conscious definition of luxury.
-Classic houses can satisfy every wish in terms of comfort, but not newly developing customer needs.
+Although the clubs in terms of design and service are in High-end Segment and their exclusivity in the traditional sense luxuriös is, it is about a more conscious one Definition of luxury.
+Classic houses can thus satisfy every wish in terms of comfort, but not newly developing customer needs.

 Social developments encourage a more meaningful definition of luxury